 This aligner is valid only for cumulative and delta metrics.

 rate: To convert a cumulative or delta metric into a gauge metric, use this aligner.
 If you choose this aligner, you can think of the time series being transformed as it was with a delta aligner and then divided by the alignment period.
-For example, if the units of the original time series is MiB and the units of the alignment period is seconds, then this choice of aligner results in a chart with the units of MiB/second.
+For example, if the unit of the original time series is MiB and the unit of the alignment period is second, then the chart has a unit of MiB/second.
 For more information, see Kinds, types, and conversions.

 This aligner is valid only for cumulative and delta metrics.